 What all bloggers recommended

-Everywhere I looked, people recommended some water or ice based coolers.
+Everywhere I looked, people recommended some water or ice-based coolers.
 The Lifesmart

 Indoor/Outdoor cooler was the one that was advertised the most.
 After seeing it in action in a small shed, I can only recommend it for outdoor use only.
 It’s perfect for a shaded open space, like under a gazebo or a tarp shelter, but that’s it.

 The Arctic Air (cheap Amazon cooler) personal cooler and the GO Cool were mentioned as well.
 Again, I can’t imagine why you would want moisture inside your tent.
 Even if you use them with proper ventilation, they’re no better than a $5 air cooler.
 You can try one of them and see if it works for you, but none of them is a real camping air conditioner.
-The only advantage they have is that they are battery powered, which make them useful sometimes.
+The only advantage they have is that they are battery powered, which makes them useful sometimes.

 Maintenance tips to improve the performance